TheOdinProject/curriculum/react/the_react_ecosystem/fetching_data_in_react.md

 ### Using fetch in React components

-Now, let's take a look at how we can incorporate `fetch` into a similar React component.
+Now, let's take a look at how we can incorporate `fetch` into a React component, similar to our previous example.
 One common use case is to fetch data from an API when a component mounts, so that the data can be displayed on screen.

 Whenever a component needs to make a request as it renders, it's often best to wrap that `fetch` inside of an effect.